We Reline Chimney, Furnace, And Boiler Flues Throughout Delaware County & The Main Line

 You may not give much thought to the inner workings of the chimney system and what is responsible for what, but your chimney liner is one of the most important components with one of the most important jobs.
 If it’s damaged or if your chimney was built or installed without a liner, your risk of house fire, carbon monoxide, and an inefficient and unpleasant fireside or heating experience is greatly increased.
 But we can help.

-What Is A Chimney Liner?
+What Is a Chimney Liner?

 First things first: what is a chimney liner?
 According to the Chimney Safety Institute of America (CSIA), the flue lining in a masonry chimney is defined as “A clay, ceramic, or metal conduit installed inside of a chimney, intended to contain the combustion products, direct them to the outside atmosphere, and protect the chimney walls from heat and corrosion.”